claudielarouche/claudielarouche/_projects/free-agent.md

 Dual assignment (7 and 8) - September 11, 2025 to June 6, 2025

 Leave with income averaging, June 9, 2025 to September 9, 2025

-September 10, 2025 onward: To be determined :)

 > _See other sides projects I've been working on:_ [Projects page](/)